Party data as JSON/JSON-LD

 We make our JSON object as "flat" as possible.

-The key names are inspired by schema.org and written in "camelCase" where the first part describes the data type and the second part the data.
-Should be self-desrcibing.
+The key names are inspired by schema.org and written in "camelCase", where the first part describes the data type and the second part describes the data.
+This should be self-explanatory.

-We use "nameType" in another way as schema.org because they only differ between "Festival" and "DanceEvent".
-We use more specific (for our genre) the types "Festival", "Open Air" (like schema.org/Festival) and "Indoor", "Club", "In- und & Outdoor" (similar to schema.org/DanceEvent).
+We use "nameType" in a different way than schema.org, as they only differ between"Festival" and"DanceEvent".
+We use more specifically (for our genre) the types "Festival", "Open Air" (like schema.org/Festival) and "Indoor", 'Club', "In- and Outdoor" (similar to schema.org/DanceEvent).

 Time formats and time zones

-But this UTC times can not be used as the method Date.toJson they expected.
-The additional indication of a time zone is needed to obtain the local time.
+But these UTC times cannot be used as the Date.toJson method expects them.
+The additional specification of a time zone is required to obtain the local time.

-Below you will find therefore a small Javascript snippet to read the date.
+Below you will therefore find a small Javascript snippet for reading the date.

-If a party is entered on goabase, the time zone is determined.
-Most countries are in only one time zone, so this is easy to verify.
+When an event is entered on goabase, the time zone is determined and saved.
+Most countries are in only one time zone, so this is easy to check.

-For countries in multiple time zones (for example, USA, Brazil, Russia) we use the geolocation to determine the time zone.
-This can fail because no lat-lon-values are specified, or they will not be found in the 4.4 million records, which we take as a basis.
-In this case we inserting the default time zone.
+For countries with multiple time zones (e.g. USA, Brazil, Russia) we use geolocation to determine the time zone.
+This may fail because no lat-lon values are given, or they are not found in the 4.4 million records we take as a basis.
+In this case, we use the default time zone.

 Javascript

-Example javascript function for parsing ISO8601 dates with jQuery
+Example of a Javascript function for parsing ISO8601 data with jQuery

 // This function was ripped from